Midwest Railway Preservation Society invites you to be part of an exclusive historical experience!

 Visit our Donate page to see what projects we're working on.

-Here at Midwest we offer opportunities for all ages to be able to have hands on experience.
+Here at Midwest we offer opportunities for members of all ages, enabling them to have hands on experiences in many different facets of railroad related work.
 Watch for upcoming dates of our 2021 Brakeman Class.

 Depending on projects in process we mobilize our teams of volunteers to make a real difference.
 Join us and see what can be accomplished when you get an impassioned team to focus on change and preserving Railroad History.